RobertElderSoftware/SortableCodingChallenge/README.md

 appears to use a linear time collision resolution.

-Based on this information, it would appear that in the worst case, this algorithm scales in O(n^2) where n is the number of products, however since a large number of hash collisions seems to be rare, the average complexity is closer to O(n).
+Based on this information, it would appear that in the worst case, this algorithm scales in O(n^2) where n is the number of products, however since a large number of hash collisions seems to be rare, the average complexity is much closer to O(n).

 2)  Just like for products, a linear increase in the number of products should case a linear increase in the number of hashmap lookups, and other constant time operations.

  An empirical test shows that the run time scales linearly (almost directly proportional) to the number of listings.

  20196   listings ~2.2  seconds

  40392   listings ~3.7  seconds

  80784   listings ~6.4  seconds

 161568   listings ~12.5 seconds

 323136   listings ~23.5 seconds

 646272   listings ~47   seconds

 1292544  listings ~93   seconds

 2585088  listings java.lang.OutOfMemoryError: Java heap space  listings is now 407MB

 ![Runtime](https://github.com/RobertElderSoftware/SortableCodingChallenge/blob/master/runtime.png)